cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-commit.md

 ## Compatibility

 The command `COMMIT` conforms to the SQL standard.
-The form `COMMIT TRANSACTION` is a Greenplum Database extension.
+The form `COMMIT TRANSACTION` is a Cloudberry Database extension.

 ## See Also